 We opened the privately owned walled garden in partnership with the Cronin family last year for three days.
 It was so popular we're opening more regularly in 2015 so more of our visitors can get a chance to go behind the closed doors.

 Croome Court uncovered

-See behind the scenes of the repair work as we share a different aspect of the intricate conservation work each month.
-There'll be something new to discover on every visit as we carry out the repair right in front of you alongside demonstrations, trails, lectures, displays and hands-on activities for adults and children.
+See behind the scenes of the repair work as we focus on different aspects of the intricate conservation work throughout the year with tours, demonstrations, trails, lectures, displays and hands-on activities for adults and children.

 A chinese reconstruction

 The mid-18th century Chinese Bridge which used to span the river by Croome Court is a bit of a local legend.
 With only foundations remaining today, uncovered by archaeological investigations, the original bridge disappeared from the river banks leaving no photographs to record its grand scale.
 Thanks to £200,000 of funding from the Monument 85 Fund we're carefully reconstructing the wooden bridge which will be ready in 2015.

 Design a shoe

 Sitting alongside Soul to Sole is a creative workshop which is being used to design and make the pairs of shoes that go on display.
 Inside the workshop is an opportunity to enter the Design A Shoe competition where the winning design will be made and put on display in Soul to Sole.
 Get drawing in the basement or take the entry form home with you to work on.

 From spring, discover the incredible story of Robert Adam's Tapestry Room of Croome Court, from its intricate creation to its heart-breaking loss.